bfrizzell01/family-guy-dashboard/README.md

 Family Guy is a very popular and successful TV Show, spanning 23 seasons and over 430 episodes.
 This makes it very hard for fans to easily find their favourite episodes.
-This dashboard addresses this problem by allowing fans to find their favourite episodes by filtering by season, ratings, and featured character appearances.
-When the user selects their preferences, the table will show all episodes that meet their criteria.
-They can also see an interactive heatmap of ratings, so they hone in and watch the best episodes.
+This dashboard addresses this problem by allowing fans to search for episodes by season, ratings, and featured character appearances.
+When the user selects their preferences, the table will show all episodes that meet their criteria, Paired with an interactive heatmap of ratings, so they can see where the show peaked and fell in success across its lifetime.
 Freakin' sweet!

 This dashbard uses the [Family Guy Episode Info](https://www.kaggle.com/datasets/zeesolver/family) dataset obtained from Kaggle.
 It contains data on 400 Family Guy episodes,